ArthurConmy/EPQ/README.md

         return True
 ```

-The basic control flow of the game of Dots-and-Boxes is little changed from that in the `Simulator.py` or `Piggy.py`:
+The basic control flow of the game of Dots-and-Boxes is little changed from that in the `Simulator.py` or `Piggy.py`.
+The computer player's control flow is documented in commented-out pseudocode in order to guide the programming of this crucial section.

 ``` Python
 for turn in count():